As an instructor, trainer, facilitator or teacher, how many of these situations can you relate to?

 In other words: Once you've completed the Facilitation Basics course, you will never look at training the same way again!

-Every good thing has to start somewhere.
-This course starts here.
-Let's talk about those common problems that we all encounter in the classroom.
+Let's being by talking about those common problems that we all encounter in the classroom.

 The content in this course is pulled from my live Facilitation Skills Train-the-Trainer workshop, which has been tested and proven with over 700 participants over the past 7 years.